 Culture Connects: mapping UK Ireland arts & cultural connections

-British Council Ireland have commissioned research to explore arts and cultural connections between the UK and Ireland.
+British Council Ireland commissioned research to explore arts and cultural connections between the UK and Ireland.
+The research was completed in March 2025.
 Through a mixed methods study, the research, conducted by Northern-Ireland based Starling Start, will generate knowledge and insight on artists mobility and cultural connection between the UK and Ireland.

 Online webinar